ebellocchia/bip_utils/README.md

 ## Install the package

-The package requires Python 3, it is not compatible with Python 2.\
+For the secp256k1 curve, it's possible to use either the *coincurve* or the *ecdsa* library. *coincurve* is much faster since it's a Python wrapper to the secp256k1 C library, while *ecdsa* is a pure Python implementation.\
+By default, *coincurve* will be used but it's possible to disable it when installing.

-To install it:
+To install the package:
+- Default installation (*coincurve* will be used for secp256k1)
     - Using *setuptools*:

             python setup.py install

     - Using *pip*:

             pip install bip_utils
+- Use *ecdsa* for secp256k1:
+    - Using *setuptools*:

+            python setup.py install --coincurve=0

+    - Using *pip*:

+            pip install bip_utils --install-option="--coincurve=0"

 To run the tests:
 - Without code coverage

         python -m unittest discover